Too often, compliance and ethics is perceived as the “business prevention department.”

 This could be in the form of a simple chart-based analysis of the activities, initiatives, etc. that “shielded” your company from trouble and stood in the way of compliance and ethics-related reputational damage.

 C&E Heroes is your chance as a compliance officer to recognize the heroes within your industry.
-The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified exception work in the area of compliance.
+The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified ethical behavior or exceptional work in the area of compliance.
 Obviously, you can’t out whistleblowers, but you can reward openness.

 - Word Search and Word Scramble (including Sudoku and Compliance Bingo): We experimented with a range of low-cost word search and word scramble-type games with linked competition and prize.
 Again, the majority of feedback was positive, but the apparent benefits were transient and it did not appear to deliver long-term sustainable benefit, although the analysis was not easy.
 A number of employees were experts in this type of game and focused more on it as a competition to win a prize, rather than to increase knowledge of compliance and ethics.

-How can you get your company excited about ethics and compliance?
+How can you use these compliance activities to get your company excited about ethics and compliance?

 While there is a wide range of ways to make compliance and ethics more interesting, there are also considerations to evaluate before choosing the best approach for your company, employees, resources, and goals.
 Decisions as to if, and how, the activity will be integrated with online, face-to-face, and other pieces of training should be considered.
 Timing is also important, especially if you’ll soon be rolling out a new policy.